MaelCravero/conf-pattern-matching/slides/slides.md

 \pause

-This concept is linked to **polymorphism**: representing multiple types with a common symbol.
+This is linked to **polymorphism**: representing multiple types with a common symbol.

 Polymorphism can be: